openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

     **NOTE**: The use of refresh tokens instead of long-lived access tokens for both public and confidential clients is recommended.

-    **NOTE**: The FAPI Security Profile 1.0 server may limit the scopes for the purpose of not implementing certain APIs.
+    **NOTE**: The FAPI Security Profile 1.0 authorization server may limit the scopes for the purpose of not implementing certain APIs.

     **NOTE**: Clients are expected to treat access tokens as opaque strings and replay them as is.
 Authorization servers can issue unstructured or structured access tokens (for example, a signed JWT).